University Distinguished Teacher-Scholar Program

 Guidelines for Applications

 Candidates should have at least five years of experience on this campus.
 Tenure is highly preferred.
 Candidates may be nominated by a peer or an administrative officer or directly apply themselves for this award without being nominated.
 Selections will be made by the Teaching Advancement Board and announced in late in the spring semester.
-Faculty members are eligible to receive this award only once.

 Applicants must include the following: